 The deduction is that the improper performance of a function is one that breaches an expectation that the function will be performed in good faith, impartially or as a result of a position of trust.
 So there is no need to show corrupt intent.

-Businesses must therefore reappraise their corporate compliance strategies and ensure their defences are up and running and that they have adequate measures in place.
+Businesses must therefore reappraise their corporate compliance strategies and ensure their defences are up and running and that they have adequate measures

 The two extremes – doing nothing or positioning an army of compliance people at every intersection in the organisation – are no longer feasible, whatever the guidelines say.
 But what can organisations do to ensure compliance without a serious impact on the established business process or a dent into the bottom line?